contagon/handbook/handbook/25-temple-and-family-history-work.md

 Examples of what the plan might include are listed below:

+* Help specific members understand the blessings of worshipping in the house of the Lord.
-* Help specific members prepare to receive temple ordinances.
+* Help members prepare to receive the blessings of temple ordinances.
-* Help members build their family trees on [FamilySearch.org](https://www.familysearch.org) or with the [FamilySearch Family Tree app](https://www.familysearch.org/blog/en/mobile) (see [25.4.1](25-temple-and-family-history-work.md#2541-familysearchorg-ordinances-ready-and-familysearch-apps)).
-* Help members use the Ordinances Ready feature on [FamilySearch.org](https://www.familysearch.org) or the [FamilySearch Family Tree app](https://www.familysearch.org/blog/en/mobile) to take the name of an ancestor to the temple.
+* Help members use Ordinances Ready to take the name of an ancestor to the temple (see [25.4.1](25-temple-and-family-history-work.md#2541-online-resources)).
+* Help members use the FamilySearch website or app to add what they know about deceased relatives who need ordinances (see [25.4.1](25-temple-and-family-history-work.md#2541-online-resources)).
 * Involve new and returning members, youth, and children in temple and family history work.
+Family Name Assist is a simple way for leaders to help these members prepare family names to receive ordinances (see [25.4.1](25-temple-and-family-history-work.md#2541-online-resources)).
+* Help Primary children prepare to receive a temple recommend and to worship in the house of the Lord regularly where possible.
+The Primary presidency should hold a Temple and Priesthood Preparation Meeting each year (see [12.1.7](12-primary.md#1217-temple-and-priesthood-preparation-meeting) and [12.2.4](12-primary.md#1224-uniting-families-for-eternity)).

 The ward temple and family history plan should not establish quotas or reporting systems for temple worship (see [25.1.1](25-temple-and-family-history-work.md#2511-individual-responsibility-for-temple-worship)).

 The bishop reviews and approves the plan.
 Members of the ward council take the lead in implementing it.
 They report on progress in ward council meetings.
 They also update the plan as needed.

-2:49

-Helping Members Gain the Vision
+2:45

 ### 25.2.7 Ward Temple and Family History Coordination Meetings